 I think the title says it all already but I guess I can go into further detail about why eczema sucks.
 Eczema is a skin condition that can cause itchiness and patches of dryness on the skin and can even affect the scalp.
 For someone with dark skin, I have to deal with symptoms like:

 swollen, dry, itchy affected areas

 These patches can pop up anywhere on the body...on my face, my arms, my chest, my back...even on my eyelids of all places.
 I grew up having eczema but I feel like it’s gotten worse since I’ve gotten older.
-I’ve been trying and using so many different things to combat it, prescription creams to drug store creams.
-Since the pandemic, I’m not sure if it is because I’ve been inside for so long and I’m not getting any vitamin D but I’ve gotten so many flare-ups on my chest, back and my face.
-I’ve bee trying some new products and my skin has definitely improved.
+I’ve been trying and using so many different things to combat it, from prescription creams to drug store creams.
+Since the pandemic, I’m not sure if it is because I’ve been inside for so long and I’m not getting any vitamin D but I’ve gotten so many flare-ups on my chest, back and face.
+I’ve been trying some new products and my skin has definitely improved.
 All of them are actually natural products and I’m gonna share the ones I use.

 Shea butter is the fat taken from the nuts from the African shea tree.
 It’s really good for many skin issues as it has great healing properties such as having vitamins A and E, filled with fatty acids, anti-inflammatory, antibacterial, antifungal….anti-everything basically.
 It’s very moisturizing but I use it everywhere except my face….my face is a bit too sensitive for it.

 Like shea butter, it is the fat taken from the cocoa beans….yes, the same cocoa beans that are used to make chocolate but in this case, through processing, the fat is separated.
 Like shea butter, it is packed with fatty acids and makes a great barrier for the skin to keep its moisture.
 It also has properties to help in UV rays protection.
 It’s really great for any skin issue and it smells ammaazziinngg by the way.